 All of these operations take a lot of time to perform properly and therefore few plastic surgeons would endorse treating all areas in one session.
-Commonly, two or three sessions, usually two months apart, are needed to achieve the patient's desired result.
+Commonly, two or three sessions, usually at least two months apart, are needed to achieve the patient’s desired result.
 The exact sequence or combination depends on many factors, mostly dictated by what bothers the patient the most.

-Post Bariatric Plastic Surgery Outcome and Risks
+Post-bariatric Plastic Surgery Outcome and Risks

 Surgery to remove excess skin can yield dramatic and gratifying results.
 Shape can be improved, clothes can fit, and activities can be unimpeded; the formerly obese patient can feel more like a normal person.
 However, no one should pursue these options without understanding the consequences and potential complications of the above-mentioned plastic surgical procedures.